wix-incubator/angular-tree-control/README.md

 - element content : the template to evaluate against each node (and the parent scope of the tree) for the node label.
 - `tree-model` : [Node|Array[Node]] the tree data on the `$scope`.
 This can be an array of nodes or a single node.
 - `selected-node` : [Node] binding for the selected node in the tree.
 Updating this value updates the selection displayed in the tree.
 Selecting a node in the tree will update this value.
+- `expanded-nodes` : [Array[Node]] binding for the expanded nodes in the tree.
+Updating this value updates the nodes that are expanded in the tree.
 - `on-selection` : callback called whenever selecting a node in the tree.
 The callback argument is the selected node.
 - `on-node-toggle` : callback called whenever a node expands or collapses in the tree.
 The function arguments are the toggled node and a boolean which is true for expansion, false for collapse.
 - `options` : different options to customize the tree control.